rylabs-billy/tf-training/README.md

 ![linodes-module-2.png](./images/linodes-module-2.png)

 ### Firewall Module
 Let's set up the `firewall` module next!
 Recall what was mentioned earlier about the `outputs.tf` of the `linodes` module, and how it makes the Linode instance information available to other modules.
 That information is available in an object we defined as `linode_web_instances`.
-To use it in our `firewall` module we'll assign it to a variable in the root module.
+To use it in our `firewall` module we'll assign it to a variable in the **root module**.
 Let's call it `firewall_linodes` to make it distinguishable from other variables and clear on what it's for.
 Add the following `module` block to the **root module**.
 ```
 module "firewall" {
     source = "./modules/firewall"